 - TV: Check with your moving company.
 Some will allow it to go express.

 - Laptop computer: Not just for you, you can also play movies for the kids

 - PlayStation or Xbox: Netflix won’t work overseas until you set up a VPN router, but you can keep the family happy with games and DVDs.

-- Headphones with a splitter: Have more than one kid?
-You need this in your life.
+- Headphones with a splitter: Have more than one military child?
+You need this in your life if you have more kids than electronic devices.
 You’re welcome.

 What to do on base after you arrive

 Once you arrive at your new base/post, you will be in temporary housing for up to 30 days while you go house-hunting or wait for a house on base.
 Sometimes this is a base hotel, while other times it will be an empty home in the base housing area.
 Either way, there won’t be much to do, so you need to get the kids out to explore!
 Try these activities to keep them busy:

 - Register for school, if your kids are old enough.
 Some foreign bases allow Americans to attend off-base, so research your options.